duguyue100/DGYDocker/README.md

 The main idea is to get a full list of images that I can build flexible testing environment.
 Part of this project will be used in setting up DL environment for NSC student machine.

+## Design Principles

++ Everything is with Ubuntu LTS, starting from 16.04.
++ Anaconda Python as the default python.
++ Base image install only necessary packages for all images.

 ## Planned Image

 + [ ] Base Image that contains all essential building tools